 Next, you have to configure your data reporting by choosing how to customize it.

-It would be best to customize your data reporting by selecting the relevant fields and choosing whether to sort them in ascending or descending order.
-You can also apply custom filters to display only the necessary information.
+Customize your data reporting by selecting the relevant fields and choosing whether to sort them in ascending or descending order.
+You can also apply custom filters to display only the information you need.

-Now, you can use different Google Sheet features, such as pivot table and VLOOKUP(), to extract critical insights and build charts to visualize your campaign performance.
+You can now use various Google Sheets features, such as Pivot Tables and VLOOKUP(), to extract key insights and create charts to visualize your campaign performance.

-Pro TMR Tip: Run all your queries directly from the Extensions menu on your Google Sheets.
-Go to Extensions > Two Minute Reports > choose your desired quick action.
+Pro TMR Tip: Run all your queries directly from the Extensions menu in Google Sheets.
+Go to Extensions > Two Minute Reports and select your desired quick action.

-Step 4: (Optional) Get automatic data updates via Schedule Refresh
+Step 4: Get automatic data updates via Schedule Refresh

-Once you create a report in Google Sheets, you can schedule automatic updates to get updated data.
-This feature is convenient for sending emails or refreshing your spreadsheets with live data and using them as a dashboard.
+After running a query in a Google Sheets report, you can schedule automatic updates to receive refreshed data.
+This feature is ideal for sending automated emails, keeping your spreadsheets up-to-date with live data, and using them as a dashboard.

-Under the email section, you can enter the recipient(s)’s email ID and save the new schedule.
+In the Email section, enter the recipient(s)’ email address(es) and save the new schedule.

-You can also choose to specify the reporting format.
-You can insert the sheet content in the email body, attach the selected sheet as a PDF or Excel, or attach the spreadsheet as an Excel file.
+You can also specify the reporting format.
+Options include inserting the sheet content directly into the email body, attaching the selected sheet as a PDF or Excel file, or attaching the entire spreadsheet as an Excel file.

 We hope you found this guide helpful.
 If you have any questions, please get in touch with our support team via chat or [email protected]